juri-sinitson/angular-monorepo/README.md

 little further) which can (most probably will) have multiple apps.
 It might contain some example implementations to get a general idea of e.g. the architecture used here.

+This repo can also be seen as sharing of knowledge by hands-on examples or even a help to avoid certain stumbles.

 <!-- TOC --><a name="is-a-monorepo-an-evil"></a>
 # Is a monorepo an evil?